Skip to main content

 What are fruit and vegetables?

-• Starchy vegetables: Examples include potatoes, plantains and yams.
-They don’t count towards your 5 A DAY.
+• Starchy vegetables (such as potatoes, plantains and yams).
+These do not count towards your 5 A DAY.

 How much counts towards your 5 A DAY?

-Around 80g of fruit and vegetables count as one of your 5 A DAY.
+80g of fruit or vegetables count as 1 of your 5 A DAY.

-What are the links between fruit, vegetables and cancer?
+What is the link between fruit, vegetables and cancer?

-Fruit and vegetables are a good source of fibre, and we have strong scientific evidence that eating high-fibre foods can reduce the risk of bowel cancer, as well as helping to reduce the risk of weight gain, overweight and obesity which can help protect against at least 13 types of cancer.
+Fruit and vegetables help protect your health.
+They are a good source of fibre, and strong evidence from World Cancer Research Fund shows that eating plenty of fibre can lower the risk of bowel cancer.
+It can also help protect against weight gain, overweight and obesity, which are linked to at least 13 types of cancer.

-That’s why as part of our Cancer Prevention Recommendations, we recommend that people make fruit, vegetables, wholegrains (like brown rice) and pulses (like beans) a major part of the daily diet.
+Because of this, we recommend that you make fruit, vegetables, wholegrains (such as brown rice) and pulses (like lentils and beans) a main part of your daily diet.

 What’s the science behind fruit, vegetables and cancer?

-In the UK, it’s recommended to eat 30g of fibre every day.
+In the UK, adults are recommended to eat 30g of fibre each day.

-> Explore our fibre factsheet to learn more about fibre and how to get more in your diet.
+Our fibre factsheet explains the importance of fibre for your health and how to get more in your diet

 How can I eat more fruit and vegetables?